 After the bacon is removed, dd the onion, garlic, carrots, and celery to the pot with the left over bacon grease.
 Sauté the vegetables over medium heat until the onions are soft and transparent (about five minutes).
 Use the moisture from the vegetables to help dissolve the browned bits of bacon off the bottom of the pot (that’s all the good flavor bits!).

-While the vegetables are sautéing, peel and cut about 1.5 to 2 lbs. of potatoes into 1/2-inch cubes.
+While the vegetables are sautéing, peel and cut about 2 lbs. of potatoes into 1/2-inch cubes.
 I had almost 2 lbs of potatoes, but could have used a bit less because my pot was REALLY full.
 I’d aim for 1.5 lbs.

 Drain the soaked beans in a colander and give them a quick rinse.
 Add the rinsed beans and cubed potatoes to the pot with the sautéed vegetables.